-It appears quiet incredible to me to think that giant reptiles were once the rulers of this earth.
-It really sends a chill down my spine to think that there was a time, when some ancient monstrous predator used to hunt around the very place I live on right now !!
+It appears quite incredible to me to think that giant reptiles were once the rulers of this earth.
+It really sends a chill down my spine to think that there was a time when some ancient monstrous predator used to hunt around the very place I live on right now !!
 I’m sure the paleontologists who unearthed the fossils of these gigantic creatures did have the same feeling 🙂 And maybe other ancient civilizations who found their remains also did, thereby spawning the stories of giants and ogres and dragons.

-Thank God, dinosaurs went extinct from the face of the earth due to some natural calamity (the exact cause is still not proven beyond doubt, but the theory of a massive asteroid crashing on earth about 65 millions years ago is the strongest contender) as part of a mass extinction event in the last Jurassic era.
+Thank God, dinosaurs went extinct from the face of the earth due to some natural calamity (the exact cause is still not proven beyond doubt, but the theory of a massive asteroid crashing on earth about 65 million years ago is the strongest contender) as part of a mass extinction event in the last Jurassic era.
 Otherwise, who knows how different a world it would have been for us, the mammals?
 Would we have even made it?
 But one thing for sure, the curiosity towards these prehistoric creatures who once roamed the earth are ever increasing since Sir Richard Owen named them “Dinosauria“.

-And among the numerous species discovered so far, I think the most popular one has been the so called T-Rex, closely followed by the Raptors, thanks to the Jurassic Park movie franchise.
+And among the numerous species discovered so far, I think the most popular one has been the so-called T-Rex, closely followed by the Raptors, thanks to the Jurassic Park movie franchise.
 Though there were other dinosaurs even bigger and probably mightier than the T-Rex (like the Spinosaurus or the Gigantosaurus), it has just become indispensable in any “Jurassic” movie.
 I should admit, I felt the the same childlike thrill once again, seeing both of them back on the silver screen with the latest installment of the Jurassic franchise Jurassic World, that I had almost two decades ago when Mr. Spielberg first swept us from our feet, taking us into the magical turned menacing world of Isla Nublar 🙂

 This is dedicated to all my friends who are still a T-Rex fan.
 Enjoy…!!